-Clyde St Waterfront Concept Master Plan
+Map 3 Clyde St Waterfront Concept Master Plan

-- 1. Ilnvestigate options to have a new floating jetty aligned with entry to arcade opposite.
+- New floating jetty aligned with entry to the arcade opposite.
 Design as an all-accessible opportunity for people to access and use small boats, cruise ship tenders, charter boats, kayaks and hobies to moor.
 Allows users and passengers to make their way onto the activated foreshore. - 2.
-Explore feasibility options for promenade central updated, potential response to coastal hazards, pedestrian safe, continuous access along the foreshore linking Smoke Point to Beach Road and beyond.
-Integrated lighting, furniture, pavements. - Upgrade the lawn to be an open plane of grass to support events, play and relaxation.
-A place to spread a blanket and watch world go by, to hold a market, to set up a marquee. - 4.
-Investigate options for relocation of the public toilets to facilitate improved viewlines along the foreshore and pedestrian through access. - 5.
+The promenade central updated, climate adapted, pedestrian safe, continuous access along the foreshore linking Smoke Point to Beach Road and beyond.
+Integrated lighting, furniture, pavements. - The lawn.
+An open plane of grass to support events, play and relaxation.
+A place to spread a blanket and watch the world go by, to hold a market or to set up a marquee. - 4.
 Remove barriers to create direct street crossings, connecting to Clyde Street shops and arcades and parking opposite.
 Safe, raised pavements to make the edge more permeable and support businesses in the street and behind.
-Right angle parking. - 6.
+Right angle parking. - 5.
 Waterfront Square.
 An open coastal vista through to the estuary, free of cars and buses, with access to the water.
-Potential for interactive play feature to activate the square.
+Potential for informal performances and water play/ solar light installation/ wave sound/ play feature to draw families and activate the Square.
 Interpretation point (e.g. fishing industry).
 Promenade (boardwalk) extends past the Boatshed.
 Quality street furniture to encourage people to linger.
-Hard surfaces to cope with the wear and tear. - Consider moving bus parking space forward to retain open views of Waterfront Square and the Clyde River.
+Hard surfaces to cope with the wear and tear.
+Consider options to relocate and design toilets to facilitate pedestrian through access. - 6.
+Move bus parking space forward to retain open views of Waterfront Square and the Clyde River.

 The floating pontoon will become an attractive waterfront element while catering for boats, ferries, yachts, cruise ship tenders, charter boats, water taxis, kayaks and hobies.
-The pontoon is situation to align with the foreshore facilities and to have direct access to the Clyde Street shops.
+The pontoon is situated to align with the foreshore facilities and to have direct access to the Clyde Street shops.